 Robotic surgery (robotic prostatectomy) is a laparoscopic approach to the treatment of prostate cancer using the da Vinci robot to assist.
 This device provides three-dimensional vision, magnification and an articulating robotic wrist.
 The robot recreates the actions performed by the surgeon at the console in a more precise manner.

-Volume, training and experience are important in outcomes for patients with prostate cancer.
+Number of surgeries performed, training and experience are important in outcomes for patients with prostate cancer.
 Dr. Anup Ramani is fellowship-trained in oncology (additional training after a residency) and Focused specifically on this area.
 This approach permits some of the best outcomes with regard to minimizing side-effects and maximizing cancer control.

 Yes.
 The prostate is removed entirely, sparing the cavernous nerves and urethral sphincter, in the same fashion as open surgery.

 Yes, this depends on the stage, grade and PSA of your cancer.

 The actual procedure normally takes 1 to 1.5 hours, although unusual circumstances can increase the time required.

 This less-invasive surgical procedure utilizes a state-of-the-art surgical system that helps your surgeon see vital anatomical structures more clearly and to perform a more precise surgical procedure.
 For most patients, robotic prostatectomy offers numerous potential benefits over open prostatectomy, including:

 - Shorter hospital stay

 - Less pain and pain medication

 - No blood donation necessary from the patient